All Episodes

 There is a Wall Street firm that every year plans a giant week-long seminar to teach people how to make money, their clients and customers.

-Now they they what what happens is that uh they bring in these people, like a hedge fund conference, and it generates a lot of money.
+Now, what happens is that they bring in these people to like a hedge fund conference, and it generates a lot of money.

 They charge $3,000 a person to come in, stay at the resort, and listen to experts testifying how they can make big money.